InnovArul/emnist-pytorch/README.md

 downloaded by the code and the data will be organized into appropriate folder for pytorch to access.

 It may take some minutes (~30) to organize the data.
-As an alternative, you can download the organized data zip file from https://drive.google.com/drive/folders/1JLE0kz9ctZ4HI2vA6gZbec1MY1so5QLK?usp=sharing and extract it in the folder `./data/emnist`.
+As an alternative, you can download the organized data zip file from https://drive.google.com/drive/folders/1JLE0kz9ctZ4HI2vA6gZbec1MY1so5QLK?usp=sharing
+(download size = ~420 MB, after extraction = 3.2 GB) and extract it in the folder `./data/emnist`.

 The data directory should have the following structure: